 Wrap Up: How to Overcome Tingling After Stroke

-If the tingling sensation is not caused by damage from stroke, then there might be other factors at play that require medical attention.
+If the tingling sensation is not caused by damage from stroke, there might be other factors that require medical attention.
 Always exercise caution when new side effects occur after a stroke and seek a formal diagnosis.

 Work closely with your medical team so that you can maximize your chances of a full recovery from stroke.
 Also take as much action as you can on your own by practicing sensory reeducation exercises on a daily basis at home.
 Good luck!